jkz22/CRIME/README.md

 ## Features

 - **Interpretable Contexts:** Utilizes LIME to extract interpretable model explanations, which are then contextualized through the CRIME methodology.
+- **Analyte similarity match:** Finds high-likelihood analyte-context pairings using cosine similarity and weighted spectra-LIME clusters.
 - **Adaptability:** Initially designed for SERS spectra, but can be adapted for other spectral analyses.
-- **Open-Source:** Available for modification and extension under the MIT License.

 ## Installation